Nvidia's LHR Limiter Has Fallen, But Gamers Shouldn't Worry

 QuickMiner only supports the DaggerHashimoto (Ethash) algorithm in its current state.
 The software works fine on Windows, but Linux miners will have to wait until NiceHash enables support for the latter.
 The developer said QuickMiner can unlock almost every Ampere-powered graphics card, the key exceptions being the GeForce RTX 3050 and GeForce RTX 3080 12GB, which reportedly use a newer LHR algorithm (LHRv3).
 We confirmed this on the MSI GeForce RTX 3080 12GB Suprim X, which still plugs along at around 65 MH/s.

-It will be interesting to see if Nvidia responds to this with updated drivers, or by implementing LHRv3 in the remaining GPUs.
-It's perhaps not worth the effort at this point, and all existing LHRv2 and earlier cards can just stay on current drivers for optimized mining performance.
+It will be interesting to see if Nvidia responds to this with updated drivers or implements LHRv3 in the remaining GPUs.
+However, it's perhaps not worth the effort at this point, and all existing LHRv2 and earlier cards can just stay on current drivers for optimized mining performance.